AYJACKSON-ICS4U/introductory-arduino-assignment-anees-3/README.md

 # Arduino

-Created with love :heart: and hard work :metal:by @aaiss1 and @JNGUY5 :octocat:
+Created with love :heart: and hard work :metal:by @aaiss1 (Anees Aissaoui) and @JNGUY5 (Jason Nguyen) :octocat:

 ## Arduino Project Log
 _**HANDBOOK FOR ARDUINO**_ :